umeshbsa/android-project-architecture-diagram/README.md

   * Android Design Pattern - MVC
   * Package Init - Package is init by layer
   * Dependency Lib
-   &emsp;Dagger2 for DI........<br/>
+   Dagger2 for DI........<br/>
-   &emsp;Glide for image loading<br/>
+   Glide for image loading<br/>
-   &emsp;CardView - elevation for view<br/>
+   CardView - elevation for view<br/>
-   &emsp;RecycleView - Show data in list/grid<br/>
+   RecycleView - Show data in list/grid<br/>
-   &emsp;Retrofit - Rest network api call<br/>
+   Retrofit - Rest network api call<br/>
-   &emsp;OkHttp3 - Used for rest api and it is used to retrofit, interceptor<br/>
+   OkHttp3 - Used for rest api and it is used to retrofit, interceptor<br/>
-   &emsp;PubNub - Chatting for text - https://www.pubnub.com/
+   PubNub - Chatting for text - https://www.pubnub.com/

 #### Package Setup - Layer
    Package name - include classes, interface<br/>